retyui/Contacts/README.md

 **1. What went well?**

-- Share a common `<Form />` component for CreateContact and EditContact screens.
+- Shared `<Form />` component for CreateContact and EditContact screens
-- A similar design for both platform without noticeable differences
-- Offline mode
+- Offline mode implemetation
+- Using new React features: Hooks, etc

 **2. What didn’t go well?**

-2.1.
-On condition of tight deadlines, I had to use `redux-persist`(it is not really good way to serialize a redux store and storage).

-2.2.
-Not enough strong test and types coverage
+- Low test coverage

 **3. If you had more time to work on this**

-I would add support dark theme (iOS, Android), also integrate i18n and improve code style.
+- make code style improvements
+- increase test coverage
+- add internalization (i18n)
+- implement convinient input switch
 ---

 ## Screenshots